cameronmaske/django-boilerplate-dotcloud/README.md

 ### Useful notes for DotCloud intergration:
 Command to freeze the current requirements of the enviroment and output as a .txt file.

-'pip freeze -E dev-env > requirements.txt'
+`pip freeze -E dev-env > requirements.txt`

 Likewise, a command to install current requirements to the virtualenv.

-'pip install -E dev-env -r requirements.txt'
+`pip install -E dev-env -r requirements.txt`

 ### Credits